theresa-mashura/ConwayGameOfLife/README.md

 ### a Cool Website to explore

-[http://web.stanford.edu/~cdebs/GameOfLife/](Stanford - Conway's Game of Life) is a terrific site, which has a simulator on it where you can draw and see what happens.
+[Stanford Conway's Game of Life](http://web.stanford.edu/~cdebs/GameOfLife/) is a terrific site, which has a simulator on it where you can draw and see what happens.

 ## The Lab